pipelight/pipelight/STRUCTURE_AND_FUNCTIONING.md

 Define the command line sub-command, options and arguments.
 Makes extensive use of [Clap.rs](https://docs.rs/clap/latest/clap/)

+## switch crate

+**A switch/case over commands line args**

+Determines which functions to run based on the command line arguments.

-## workflow crate
+## template crate

-**The pipeline execution logique***

-Read the Pipeline Struct extracted from tthe configuration file and set the execution workflow.
+**Generate config file templates**

+Contains the functions to generate templates when using commands like `pipelight init --template toml`

 # Internal functionning